Life insurance and bipolar disorder

 - Hormone imbalances

 While the effects of bipolar disorder can have severe impacts on one’s daily life, it is a treatable condition.
-Through a combination of psychiatric medication, therapy, and a support network, it is possible for people with bipolar disorder to manage their medical condition over the long term.
-Often, the trickiest part is getting an official diagnosis for bipolar disorder because it has several different symptoms, some of which overlap with other mental illnesses.
+Through a combination of psychiatric medication, therapy, and a support network, it is possible for people with this disorder to manage their medical condition over the long term.
+Often, the trickiest part is getting an official diagnosis because it has several different symptoms, some of which overlap with other forms of mental health disorders.

 Bipolar disorder is generally diagnosed in one of four categories.